 Business is commonly done online or digitally these days.
-Yet many employees prefer traveling to get their jobs done.
+Yet many employees prefer travelling to get their jobs done.
 However, schedules and budgets can get in the way.
 Try these strategies to continue as usual without travel for work.

 Employees travel to work for: